-We want to make customization of Supervisely as easy as possible.
-That's why we separate every complex tool like DTL or Neural networks in form of attachable extensions called plugins.
+We want to make the customization of Supervisely as easy as possible.
+That's why we isolate every complex tool like DTL or Neural networks in form of attachable extensions called plugins.

 What is a plugin?¶

-Plugin is a set of docker images that can be executed on node using agent from web interface.
-Usually plugin has just one docker image to perform it's operation, but some (like Neural Network Architecture) can have more that one image (for example, one for training and another one for inference):
+A Plugin is a set of docker images that can be executed on the node using the agent from the web interface.
+Usually a plugin has just one docker image to perform it's operation, but some (like Neural Network Architecture) can have more than one image (for example, one for training and another one for inference):

 The following types of plugins are supported:

 - Import: converts images and annotations from custom format to Supervisely

 - DTL: defines a set of transformations for input projects

 - NN Architecture: implements a neural network with all necessary libraries like Tensorflow